 Sometimes I think you have to write your first novel before you can write anything else, and it’s in many ways a mixed blessing if it’s actually published.
 Basically, that manuscript helps you clear out everything that’s built up over the years.

-I wrote RAIN while JINGLE DANCER was in production, knowing my new editor would be eager to see it and that I had just signed with a top-notch agent.
+I wrote my first novel while my picture book, Jingle Dancer (Harper, 2000), was in production, knowing my new editor would be eager to see it and that I had just signed with a top-notch agent.

-It’s about Cassidy Rain Berghoff, a mixed blood girl who after the unexpected death of her best friend slowly reconnects to her family and intertribal community by becoming involved as a photojournalist for her small town newspaper.
+Rain Is Not My Indian Name is about Cassidy Rain Berghoff, a bicultural Muscogee Creek girl who, after the unexpected death of her best friend, slowly reconnects to her family and intertribal community by becoming a photojournalist for her small town newspaper.

 The story was inspired in part by a true tragedy, although the reframed fact pattern is completely unrecognizable.

 The timing of the release—only a couple of months before 9/11—was challenging.
-At that time, many people didn’t want to hear an author talk to children about anything unpleasant, let alone fiction about grief/healing.
+Many people didn’t want to hear an author talk to children about anything unpleasant, let alone fiction about grief/healing.
 I was asked by teachers and even some librarians not to focus too much on the actual themes and plot of the story.

 I couldn’t let it go.

-(3) showing diversity within a specifically German American town; as a biracial character, Rain is not only incidentally Euro-American, it’s an important part of her setting and identity (lots of flattering mail from German American townspeople);
+(3) it shows diversity within a specifically German American town; as a bicultural character, Rain is not only incidentally Euro-American, that identity element is key to her as an individual;

-(5) integrating the Internet in the story in a way that makes a plot difference (one of the first books to do so).
+(5) the narrative integrates the Internet in a way that makes a plot difference (one of the first books to do so).